Methodism: Great Britain

 The Methodist Council also helps to run a number of schools, including two public schools in East Anglia: Culford School and the Leys School.
-It helps to promote an all round education with a strong Christian ethos.
+The council promotes an all round education with a strong Christian ethos.

 Other Methodist denominations in Britain include: the Free Methodist Church, the Fellowship of Independent Methodist Churches, the Church of the Nazarene, and The Salvation Army, all of which are Methodist churches aligned with the holiness movement, as well as the Wesleyan Reform Union, an early secession from the Wesleyan Methodist Church, and the Independent Methodist Connexion.

 Ireland

 John Wesley visited Ireland on at least twenty-four occasions and established classes and societies.
 The Methodist Church in Ireland (Eaglais Mheitidisteach in Éirinn) today operates across both Northern Ireland and the Republic of Ireland on an all-Ireland basis.
-As of 2018, there are around 50,000 Methodists across Ireland.
-The biggest concentration–13,171–is in Belfast, with 2,614 in Dublin.
-As of 2021, it is the fourth-largest denomination in Northern Ireland, with Methodists accounting for 3% of the population.
+As of 2018, there were around 50,000 Methodists across Ireland.
+In 2013, the biggest concentration – 13,171 – was in Belfast, with 2,614 in Dublin.
+As of 2021, it is the fourth-largest denomination in Northern Ireland, with Methodists accounting for 2.3% of the population, compared to 3% in 2011.

 Eric Gallagher was the President of the Church in the 1970s, becoming a well-known figure in Irish politics.
 He was one of the group of Protestant churchmen who met with Provisional IRA officers in Feakle, County Clare to try to broker peace.
 The meeting was unsuccessful due to a Garda raid on the hotel.

 In 1973, the Fellowship of Independent Methodist Churches (FIMC) was established as a number of theologically conservative congregations departed both the Methodist Church in Ireland and Free Methodist Church due to what they perceived as the rise of Modernism in those denominations.